httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

     2. Parse the value of the member to obtain the set of covered component identifiers
     3. Process the requested parameters, such as the signing algorithm and key material.
 If any requested parameters cannot be fulfilled, or if the requested parameters conflict with those deemed appropriate to the target message, the process fails and returns an error.
     4. Select any additional parameters necessary for completing the signature
-    5. Create the `Signature-Input` and `Signature` header values and associate them with the label
+    5. Create the Signature-Input and Signature header values and associate them with the label
-3. Optionally create any additional `Signature-Input` and `Signature` values, with unique labels not found in the `Accept-Signature` field
+3. Optionally create any additional Signature-Input and Signature values, with unique labels not found in the Accept-Signature field
-4. Combine all labeled `Signature-Input` and `Signature` values and attach both headers to the target message
+4. Combine all labeled Signature-Input and Signature values and attach both fields to the target message

 Note that by this process, a signature applied to a target message MUST have the same label, MUST have the same set of covered component, and MAY have additional parameters.
-Also note that the target message MAY include additional signatures not specified by the `Accept-Signature` field.
+Also note that the target message MAY include additional signatures not specified by the Accept-Signature field.

 # IANA Considerations {#iana}